 Laboratories Research Outline Supervisors E-mail address Environmental Information and Technology The purpose of our research is to contribute to the achievement of Japanese smart agriculture, and the increased biomass utilization by using engineering approach.
 Especially, we are actively involved in education and research related to the traveling performance of agri-vehicle, the agricultural information system and the distribution system.
 We also focus on education and research associated with torrefaction and biodiesel.
-Professor Fukushima Takashi Assistant Professor Takisawa Kenji t-fuku@bio.mie-u.ac.jp takisawa-k@bio.mie-u.ac.jp Productive Environment System The performance of machinery and equi pment systems related to biological prod uction, industrial production, the environ ment, etc. are analyzed using information engineering and system engineering.
-Th e condition monitoring and diagnostic m ethods of machinery systems for environ ment-friendly, safe and secure, new diag nostic technologies for biological materia ls and foods based on optical characteris tics, and intelligent robot system are edu cated and studied by introducing advance d technology.
-Associate Professor Suzuki Tetsuhito t-suzuki@bio.mie-u.ac.jp Environmental Control in Biology First step of our research is understanding the information about bioresource production involving with living things, environment, and people.
-With controlling these knowledge, the technology and theories are studied how to organize the bioresource production system most appropriately such as plant factories.
-Energy Utilization Engineering The purpose of our research is to utilize renewable biological resources and to automate and improve the efficiency of food production systems.
-We educate and research the theory and technology on the development of biodegradable biomass materials using plant biomass, the improvement of running performance of off-road vehicles, the automation of food production systems, and the optimization of agricultural machinery for effective use of energy.
-Professor Xiu Lun Wang Assistant Professor Wu Tingting wang@bio.mie-u.ac.jp wu@bio.mie-u.ac.jp Agricultural and Food Systems The focus of our education and research field is on food system defined as the aggregate of food-related processes involving food producing, harvesting, processing, packaging, transporting, marketing, consuming, disposing of food.
+Professor Fukushima Takashi Associate Professor Takisawa Kenji t-fuku@bio.mie-u.ac.jp takisawa-k@bio.mie-u.ac.jp Productive Environment System The performance of machinery and equi pment systems related to biological prod uction, industrial production, the environ ment, etc. are analyzed using information engineering and system engineering.
+The condition monitoring and diagnostic methods of machinery systems for environ ment-friendly, safe and secure, new diagnostic technologies for biological materials and foods based on optical characteristics, and intelligent robot system are educated and studied by introducing advance d technology.
+Associate Professor Suzuki Tetsuhito t-suzuki@bio.mie-u.ac.jp Energy Utilization Engineering Our research aims to utilize renewable biological resources and develop automated, low-environmental-impact food production systems for enhanced efficiency.
+We focus on the development of biodegradable biomaterials derived from plant biomass.
+The establishment of fertilizer production technologies extracting from agricultural waste to support sustainable agricultural model.
+The model address urbanization and climate change and the optimization of food production systems for automation and energy efficiency.
+Through these research areas, we engage in both theoretical and applied studies to advance sustainable resource utilization and next-generation food production technologies Professor Xiu Lun Wang1 Assistant Professor Wu Tingting wang@bio.mie-u.ac.jp wu@bio.mie-u.ac.jp Agricultural and Food Systems The focus of our education and research field is on food system defined as the aggregate of food-related processes involving food producing, harvesting, processing, packaging, transporting, marketing, consuming, disposing of food.
 Education and basic and applied research for sustainable food system, smart food system, agricultural robot, and information technology for monitoring the quality of agricultural and marine products and food are carried out in this field.
 Professor Morio Yoshinari Assistant Professor Naito Hirotaka morio@bio.mie-u.ac.jp naito@bio.mie-u.ac.jp

-\1 : Applicants who wish to conduct research under this supervisor should inform the Student Affairs Section, Graduate School of Bioresources.
+^{1}: Applicants who wish to conduct research under this supervisor should inform Student Affairs Section, Graduate School of Bioresources.